 Truck Stop Electrification

-NREL's Fleet Test and Evaluation Team is evaluating and documenting the use of 50 truck stop electrification (TSE) sites along the busiest transportation corridors in the United States.
+NREL evaluated and documented the use of 50 truck stop electrification (TSE) sites along the busiest transportation corridors in the United States.

 Truck drivers typically idle their vehicles during mandated rest periods to maintain access to air conditioning, heat, and electricity.
 TSE sites allow truckers to enjoy these auxiliary systems by plugging into the electric grid instead of running their engines.

-The American Recovery and Reinvestment Act (ARRA) provided funding for these TSE sites—which feature electric power pedestals at 1,250 truck parking spaces—and for rebates to upgrade 5,000 long-haul trucks for drivers who agreed to use the facilities.
+The American Recovery and Reinvestment Act provided funding for these TSE sites—which feature electric power pedestals at 1,250 truck parking spaces—and for rebates to upgrade 5,000 long-haul trucks for drivers who agreed to use the sites.

 - Shorepower Truck Electrification Project: January 2013 - June 2014